SpareCores/sc-www/src/assets/articles/multi-core-scalability.md

   <p>Scalability of different CPU manufacturers (AMD, ARM, Intel)<br />(data collected and visualized by Spare Cores)</p>
 </div>

-As shown, with AMD (<a href="/server/aws/c7a.24xlarge">`c7a.24xlarge`</a>), we only get physical cores, without HyperThreading, and the same is true for the
+As shown on their [comparison page](/compare?instances=W3sidmVuZG9yIjoiYXdzIiwic2VydmVyIjoiYzdpLm1ldGFsLTQ4eGwifSx7InZlbmRvciI6ImF3cyIsInNlcnZlciI6ImM3YS4yNHhsYXJnZSJ9LHsidmVuZG9yIjoiYXdzIiwic2VydmVyIjoiYzhnLm1ldGFsLTI0eGwifV0%3D), with AMD (<a href="/server/aws/c7a.24xlarge">`c7a.24xlarge`</a>), we only get physical cores, without HyperThreading, and the same is true for the
 ARM-based machine (<a href="/server/aws/c8g.metal-24xl">`c8g.metal-24xl`</a>).
 In contrast, Intel (<a href="/server/aws/c7i.metal-48xl">`c7i.metal-48xl`</a>) shows 192 cores to the OS due to HTT, but it still has 96 physical cores.